Risk-averse learning with delayed feedback: Introduction

-Many real-world learning systems operate under conditions of delayed feedback.
+Many real-world learning systems operate in environments with delayed feedback.
 For instance, in online learning platforms, the impact of an educational intervention might be observed with a time lag.
 In medical diagnosis, the efficacy of a treatment plan might become apparent after several weeks or months.
-In online recommender systems, click-through rates are aggregated and reported back periodically.
-Delayed feedback complicates the learning process by introducing uncertainty and delaying the availability of information for decision-making.
-This, in turn, affects the ability of learning algorithms to adjust and optimize over time.
-Over the past decade, efforts have been devoted to delayed online learning \cite{langford2009slow,li2019bandit,heliou2020gradient,vernade2020non,joulani2013online,howson2023delayed}.
-To name a few, \cite{langford2009slow} investigates online learning with feedback delayed by constant steps.
-The paper \cite{li2019bandit} investigates bandit convex optimization and multi-armed bandit with delayed feedback, demonstrating that the regret bound achieved by the algorithm depends on the learning horizon and cumulative feedback delay.
+In online recommender systems, click-through rates are aggregated and reported back at regular intervals.
+Accounting for delays is essential, as relying on outdated information degrades system performance, especially in risk-averse settings where timely data is essential for making conservative decisions.
+Efforts have been devoted to online learning with different delay settings \cite{langford2009slow,li2019bandit,heliou2020gradient,vernade2020non,joulani2013online,howson2023delayed,wan2023non,wang2021delay,wang2022delay}.
+To name a few, \cite{langford2009slow} investigates online learning with feedback delayed by a constant number of steps and analyzes the regret bound of the algorithm concerning the constant delay.
+The paper \cite{li2019bandit} investigates bandit convex optimization and multi-armed bandit with delayed feedback and analyzes the regret bound of the algorithm concerning the learning horizon and the cumulative feedback delay.
 The paper \cite{heliou2020gradient} investigates bandit online learning in multi-agent games and develops no-regret algorithms that ensure convergence to Nash equilibrium when individual delays are tame.
-Moreover, works such as \cite{joulani2013online,howson2023delayed} investigate multi-armed bandit learning with delayed feedback, where the delay can be independent and identically distributed (i.i.d.) random variable with a finite expectation value \cite{joulani2013online} and i.i.d. subexponential random delays \cite{howson2023delayed}.
+Some work, e.g., \cite{joulani2013online,howson2023delayed}, investigate multi-armed bandit learning with delayed feedback, where the delays are independent and identically distributed (i.i.d.) random variables with a finite expectation \cite{joulani2013online} and subexponential \cite{howson2023delayed}, respectively.
+Notably, the above works evaluate algorithm performance using static regret.
+However, since delayed feedback presents greater challenges in changing environments, the study of online learning with delays in dynamic settings is more relevant.
+In such contexts, dynamic regret serves as a more appropriate metric.
+Only a few works, such as \cite{wang2021delay,wang2022delay,wan2023non}, have studied online learning under the dynamic regret framework, addressing the fixed constant delay \cite{wang2021delay,wang2022delay} and arbitrary delay \cite{wan2023non}.